Stefal/rtkbase/web_app/Readme.md

 ### Authors

 ReachView is created by Egor Fedorov and Danil Kramorov working at [Emlid](https://emlid.com/).
-GPSView has been heavily modified from the above code to allow it to run on other platforms.
+GPSView has been heavily modified from the above code to allow it to run on other platforms by [GPSFan](https://github.com/GPSFan/ReachView).
 The Orange Pi Zero is only an example, other SBC's can be used as well.
+RTKBaseView is created by [Stefal](https://github.com/Stefal/rtkbase)